HypeCheck

 "Clinically shown to reduce crying and fussing in colicky infants" Supported

-Multiple RCTs confirm reduced crying time in colic
+Multiple RCTs confirm reduced crying in breastfed colicky infants

 Based on: Limosilactobacillus reuteri DSM 17938

-Some evidence supports this; effect size is modest
+Some trial evidence, but effect size is modest

 Based on: Limosilactobacillus reuteri DSM 17938